veillette/physics-book/contents/ch7WorkEnergyAndPowerInHumans.md

 <div class="exercise" data-element-type="problems-exercises">
 <div class="problem" markdown="1">
 Energy that is not utilized for work or heat transfer is converted to the chemical energy of body fat containing about 39 kJ/g.
 How many grams of fat will you gain if you eat 10 000 kJ (about 2500 kcal) one day and do nothing but sit relaxed for 16.0 h and sleep for the other 8.00 h?
-Use data from [Figure](#import-auto-id1921441) for the energy consumption rates of these activities.
+Use data from [Table 2](#table2) for the energy consumption rates of these activities.

 </div>
 <div class="solution" markdown="1">